-TRANSFERABILITY OF CREDITS (ALL PRO-GRAMS)
+TRANSFERABILITY OF CREDITS (ALL PROGRAMS)

-An institution may accept transfer credits earned at another institution only if that institution is accredited by an agency recognized by either the U.S. Department of Education and/or the Council for Higher Education Accreditation, unless the institution can demonstrate compelling reason to ACCET, such as the fact that although the institution is not accredited, its programs align and are consistent with established industry standards.
+An institution may accept transfer credits earned at another institution only if that institution is accredited by an agency recognized by either the U.S. Department of Education and/or the Council for Higher Education Accreditation, unless the institution can demonstrate compelling reason to ACCET, such as the fact that although the institution is not accredited, its programs align and are consistent with established industry standards pleted at other accredited colleges or universities for course or courses required for diploma and/or certificate programs.
+The transferability of credit or credits is entirely at the discretion of the Institute of Technology and subject to evaluation by the Director of Education prior to the conclusion of the students first week in their term or module.